hackmonker/portfolio/README.md

 </div>

 ## 🧑‍💻 Devfolio
-Is a multi-platform portfolio for developers available for mobile, windows and web.
+Is a multi-platform portfoli for developers available for mobile, windows and web.
 Includes the following sections:
 - Ho
 - About
 - Service